Breathwork is a powerful experiential practice for journeying into expanded states of consciousness and to support deep healing.

 There will be two sessions of "breathing", one in which you will "breathe", and one in which you will hold space for another participant as their "sitter".

-Breathwork practice involves a beautiful partnership between the breather and the sitter.
-Both roles are profound and a deep part of the experience.
+This practice involves a beautiful partnership between the breather and the sitter.
+Both roles are a profound part of the experience.

 Friday